Blog

 Step 3: Assess Operational Impact

 If a platform saves your team 10 hours per week in manual tracking and reconciliation, that has a real dollar value.
-Factor in time saved, errors reduced, and audits simplified when comparing options — not just subscription cost.
+Factor in time saved, errors reduced, and audits simplified when comparing options.
+AI-powered capabilities like AI metadata extraction can further accelerate ROI by automating data entry and asset categorization that would otherwise require manual effort.

 Step 4: Evaluate Ecosystem Fit

-What Good Value Looks Like: Key Questions to Ask Vendors
+Key Questions to Ask Asset Management Software Vendors

 When evaluating platforms, use these questions to cut through the pricing noise: